KaveriBridge/science/11th/chemistry/chemical-bonding-and-molecular-structure/kössel-lewis-approach-to-chemical-bonding.md

 ## Octet Rule
 * Atoms can combine to have an octet (8 electrons) in their outermost shells.
 * Can be achieved by (1) By transfer of valence electrons from one atom to another (gaining or losing) (2) By sharing of valence electrons
+## Limitations of the Octet Rule
+#### The incomplete octet of the central atom
+* In some compounds, the number of electrons surrounding the central atom is less than eight.
+* Example - BF3
+#### Odd-electron molecules
+* In molecules with an odd number of electrons, the octet rule is not satisfied for all the atoms
+* Example - Nitric oxide, NO and nitrogen dioxide, NO2
+#### The expanded octet
+* In some compounds, there are more than eight valence electrons.
+* Example - PF5

 ## Covalent Bond
 * Langmuir (1919) introduced the term covalent bond.
 * Covalent bond is formed as a result of sharing of electrons between the atoms.